ssk-d/fireflutter/README.md

 - Meaning you can handle the message depending when you have receive the message.
 - For example when you recieved the notification

-  - And you need to show a alert message if it was send while the app is open.
+  - And you need to show an alert message, if it was send while the app is open.
   - Or move to specific page when you click the notification from tray.

 - Listening to incoming notification.